The light of creativity can flicker in even the darkest of places.

 “(The experience) made me think of the uncontrollable things in our lives like the weather and the seasons,” the Stamford resident said.
 “What I was experiencing was like a dark storm cloud that would eventually pass and change to sunnier, happier times.”

-Those ideas ultimately became the concept for “Soul Seasons,” Danger’s stop motion animation.
+Those ideas ultimately gave birth to “Soul Seasons,” Danger’s stop motion animation.
 The project, along with an exhibition of the artist’s work, will be on view during the Stamford Artwalk on Friday and Saturday, June 14 and 15 at the site of the recently-shuttered Sundance Cafe & Wine Bar on 105 Broad Street.

 Originally created for Bridgeport City Canvases, “Soul Seasons” is a bold and colorful cocktail of live video and still photography that speaks to the inexorable nature of time and change.